spacejake/android-age-estimator/README.md

     python prep-tf-android.py
     ```

-This model can is limited to classifing the following age ranges
+This model is limited to classifing the following age ranges
   - (0, 2)
   - (4, 6)
   - (8, 12)